kcp-dev/enhancements/keps/components/init-agent/0004_init-agent.md

 1. Init-admin deploys the init-agent into their Kubernetes cluster and passes in the kubeconfigs from the previous steps. *Editor Note: Currently I think this is the only way to use the [initializingworkspaces multicluster-provider](https://github.com/kcp-dev/multicluster-provider), there does not seem to be any handling for sharding; So we should discuss whether we might want to build sharding into the multicluster provider before starting to write this controller*
 1. Init-admin configures at least one InitTarget (see CRDs below) and optionally InitTemplates in the init-agent backing workspace

-Operator in Action:
+Operator in Action (bootstrap mode):

 1. An end-user creates a workspace of the aforementioned WorkspaceType
 1. Init-agent gets a watch event, fetches its InitEvent and starts reconciling:
-    1. Init-agent adds all ResourceSchemas to an APIExport in init-agents backing workspace
+    1. Init-agent fetches the InitTarget, goes through all the sources in order
-    1. Init-agent creates an ApiBinding mapping to the aforementioned APIExport and creates it in the newly created end-user workspace
+    1. Init-agent first looks for any CRDs in a source and copies them over to the target workspace and waits for APIs to be available
-    1. Init-agent waits for all requested APIs to become ready
+    1. Init-agent looks for any APIBindings in a sources, copies them over and waits for APIs to be available
-    1. Init-agent creates any objects requested in the InitTarget and creates any missing namespaces
+    1. Init-agent parses all namespaces in a source and creates any missing namespaces
+    1. Init-agent creates any other requested objects
 1. Init-agent removes its initializer from the list
 1. (Assuming init-agents initializer was the last initializer): The end-user workspace gets marked as ready and is available to receive requests

+Operator in Action (lifecycle mode):

+1. In configurable intervals, the init-agent goes through its InitTargets and repeats the aforementioned reconciliation loop

 ## CRDs